-- Temporary dimensions can be attached to Centerlines, Faces, the center or face of the core objects in Walls, and the center lines or openings of Doors and Windows. - You can set up these properties in the project template file or modify them at any time.
+- Temporary dimensions can be measured from the Centerlines, Faces, Center of Core or Faces of Core of walls and the Centerlines or Openings of doors and windows. - You can set up these properties in the project template file or modify them at any time.
 They do not affect existing elements in your project. - You can control the size of the temporary dimension text in the Options dialog box in the Graphics area.